openmediavault/openmediavault-docs/various/advset.rst

 ====================

 If you want to deploy custom configuration settings, then you could add additional Salt states.
-Please check out the SaltStack documentation for more information how Salt and SLS files are working.
+Please check out the `SaltStack documentation <https://docs.saltproject.io/en/latest/>`_ for more information about how it works and how to use it.

-The |omv| SLS files are located in :code:`/srv/salt/omv/`.
+The |omv| SLS files are located at :code:`/srv/salt/omv/`.

 Add custom states
 ^^^^^^^^^^^^^^^^^